Classification of Evidence

-Direct Evidence: Direct evidence are those evidence who are evidence of precise point in issue,
+Direct evidence is those evidence who are evidence of precise point in issue,

-B is charged with offence of a murder.
+For Example, B is charged with the offence of murder.
 A said before the court that he saw B killed C with a knife.
-Now, here in this case the main point in issue is whether B killed C or not. and by A’s answer, we get the answer of the issue and it is directly related and make the fact clear. this is a oral direct evidence it also might be a written direct evidence if A present to the court by and written document.
+Now, here, in this case, the main point in issue is whether B killed C or not. and by A’s answer, we get the answer of the issue and it is directly related and make the fact clear. this is oral direct evidence it also might be written direct evidence if A present to the court by and written document.

-Circumstantial Evidence: Circumstantial evidence are the evidence of collateral facts ad circumstance for which a reasonable conclusion about the question of issue must be drown which is always based on experience and there by a relation is established between known and proved facts and the facts should be proved.
+Circumstantial evidence is the evidence of collateral facts ad circumstance for which a reasonable conclusion about the question of issue must be drown which is always based on experience and thereby a relation is established between known and proved facts and the facts should be proved.

-Here no one seen her to kill the girl but following facts came out after taking evidence such as
+For Example, a woman was charged with the murder of a seven years old girl near village Nala, here no one has seen her kill the girl but the following facts came out after taking evidence such as;

-1. That about and hour before the sunset the accused was seen going with the deceased in the direction of the scene of occurrence;
+- 1. That about an hour before the sunset the accused was seen going with the deceased in the direction of the scene of occurrence;

 - 3. That the cloth she was wearing was found to be stained with human blood

 - 4. That two gold Naulls which was found in her house was the victims Naulls